MarioHsiao/Dow-Jones-Infrastructure/docs/Content/Components/PortalHeadlineList/Configuration/Javascript.md

 @Html.DataViewer(ConfigurationManager.AppSettings["InfrastructureShowcase.BasePath"]+"/PortalHeadlineList/data/js")

-`data` can be specified inline as a JSON reprenstation of `PortalHeadlineListDataResult` (the model for the component), or via a callback that returns a JSON reprenstation of `PortalHeadlineListDataResult`.
+`data` can be specified inline as a JSON reprenstation of `PortalHeadlineListDataResult`, or via a callback that returns a JSON reprenstation of `PortalHeadlineListDataResult`.
 Click "View Sample Data" to see example of `PortalHeadlineListDataResult` JSON.